 This is why the most important element of saving $$$ with bulk foods is to Have a Plan!

 And finally, make a list…and stick to it!
-The bulk food section is a cornucopia of new ingredients, and the imaginative home chef can quickly fill their basket (and empty thier wallet) in the excitement of trying new things.
-Guilt as charged!
-The most proactive step you can take to keep your inner “Iron Chef” on a leash, is know what you’re going to buy before you walk through the doors, and buy ONLY what’s on your list.
+The bulk food section is a cornucopia of new ingredients, and the imaginative home chef can quickly fill their basket (and empty their wallet) in the excitement of trying new things.
+Guilty as charged!
+The most proactive step you can take to keep your inner “Iron Chef” on a leash, is knowing what you’re going to buy before you walk through the doors, and buy ONLY what’s on your list.

 When I find something that’s looks interesting, and that I want to try, I jot a note down on my list to add it to my NEXT shopping trip.
-This insures:
+This ensures:

 I’ll have a chance to research the item, and learn more about it, and if the price a good value.

 I’ll have a chance to make sure I have ROOM for it at home.